alexnathanson/solar-protocol/API.md

 * ip
 * mac
 * name - name of device
-* log - log of "point of contact" events
+* log - log of "point of entry" events

 Python Example:
 ```